patelamancode/generalquiz-neog/README.md

-# Knowing your skils by playing this general quiz.
+This is a CLI app by which you can check your current affairs knowledge by playing this quiz.